ArtivicoLab/diligentLobotomyTattoo/CARD_GALLERY_GUIDE.md

 **Pro Tip:** The more descriptive your filename, the better your card will look!

+## Gallery Performance & Best Practices

+### How Many Images Can I Add?
+- **No limit!** Add as many tattoo photos as you want
+- The system automatically includes all images in the gallery folder
+- Works smoothly with 20, 50, 100+ images

+### Keep Your Gallery Fast & Professional:

+**File Size Guidelines:**
+- Keep each image under 2MB for fast loading
+- Compress large photos before uploading
+- High-quality photos are important, but huge files slow down your site

+**Organization Tips:**
+- If you have 50+ images, consider organizing by style
+- Use consistent naming patterns for easier management
+- Regular cleanup of old or low-quality images keeps the gallery fresh

+**Loading Performance:**
+- More images = slightly longer initial load time
+- Visitors see the first card immediately while others load in background
+- Mobile users especially benefit from optimized image sizes

+**Visitor Experience:**
+- Card navigation works smoothly with any number of images
+- Auto-shuffle and manual browsing keeps galleries engaging
+- Each visitor might see different images first due to shuffling

 ### Need Help?

 If you need assistance adding images or have questions about the gallery system, contact your web developer or refer to your website management documentation.